qeffects/helium/README.md

 [View the resulting hello world repository here](https://github.com/qeffects/helium-demo/)

-Or continue on to the advanced guide: ~~link
+Or continue on to the State and Input guide: [Here](./docs/State-Input-Guide.md)
+If you are using gamestates, scene guide will be of interest: ~~